directvt/vtm/doc/architecture.md

     ```bash
     vtm -r dtty ssh user@server vtm -r vtty </path/to/console/app...>
     # The `vtm -r dtty` option means to run the next statement in DirectVT&TTY console.
-    # The `ssh user@server vtm -r vtty` statement means to connect via ssh and launch the Teletype console on the remote host.
+    # The `ssh user@server vtm -r vtty` statement means to connect via ssh and launch the Teletype Console on the remote host.
     ```
     or
     ```bash